 |Macintosh Separation Anxiety (MSA)

-We're here to find solutions, improve performance and lend support to all Mac users, especially those who reside in the Nevada County area.
-We are also sensitive to a unique condition which only affects the Macintosh platform: Mac Separation Anxiety.
+We're here to find solutions, improve performance and make repairs for Mac users here in the Nevada County area.
+We are also sensitive to a unique condition affecting the Macintosh community: Mac Separation Anxiety.
 We operate quickly and efficiently to help alleviate any undue suffering caused by MSA, and we know that servicing the machine is only half the job; we'll get you back up and running, do our best to explain what went wrong (if possible), and suggest improvements.

 nCity MacShack is not a retail business.

-When servicing machines we quickly obtain proper replacement parts as needed and happily procure equipment and software as necessary to perform upgrades or enhance capabilities, but we have no inventory on hand and nothing to sell apart from services offered.
+When servicing machines we obtain proper replacement parts as needed and happily procure equipment and software as necessary, at cost.
+We have no inventory on hand and nothing to sell apart from services offered.
 Please feel free to shop our Vendor and Resource links for Mac-related products you might require.

 We are strictly focused on service.